 Many new buildings were erected in Aberdeen in the early 19th century.
 St Andrew's Episcopal cathedral was built in 1817.
 The Music Hall was built in 1820.
 North Church was built in 1830.
 It is now an arts centre.

 In the late 19th century horse drawn trams ran in Aberdeen.
-However they were later replace by electric trams.
+However, they were later replaced by electric trams.
 The first electricity generating station in Aberdeen opened in 1894.
 The first electric trams ran in Aberdeen in 1899.

 ABERDEEN IN THE 20th CENTURY

 In the late 20th century Aberdeen continued to expand.
-In the 1950's and 1960s thousands of new council houses were built in estates at Mastrick, Cornhill, Northfield, Stockethill, Tillydrone and Hazelhead.
+In the 1950s and 1960s thousands of new council, houses were built in estates at Mastrick, Cornhill, Northfield, Stockethill, Tillydrone, and Hazlehead.
 Blocks of flats were built as well as houses.